Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 The choice between Canopy and Uku depends on your firm’s priorities around specialized tax capabilities versus operational efficiency and fast deployment:

-👍 Canopy is a modular practice management platform designed for firms that need granular control over their software investments and specialized tax resolution capabilities.
+👍 Canopy is a comprehensive practice management platform designed for firms that need specialized tax resolution capabilities and can budget for consumption-based add-on costs as they scale.

-With pricing that separates base platforms from add-on modules, it enables firms to pay specifically for the capabilities they need, including IRS transcript pulling and notices management.
-This approach works best for firms with significant tax resolution practices, organizations comfortable calculating combined module costs, and practices that need to scale specific capabilities independently within the US market.
+With per-seat tiers that bundle the full platform and separately metered specialist tax work, it lets firms pay for automation depth and tax specialization as they need it, including IRS transcript pulling and notices management.
+This approach works best for firms with significant tax resolution practices, organizations comfortable with usage-based billing, and practices that need to scale specific capabilities independently within the US market.

 Get started with Canopy here.